plops/cl-typescript-generator/example/02_three/README.md

 ### Note: Webpack and Typescript

-Eventually I realized that webpack doesn't support typescript.
-It does however consume a .ts file as long as it is also valid javascript. once i added a function with type hints webpack emitted errors.
+Eventually, I realized that Webpack doesn't directly support TypeScript.
+However, it can consume a .ts file as long as it's also valid JavaScript.
+Once I added a function with type hints, Webpack emitted errors.

-the fix is to call tsc and then webpack:
+The fix is to call the TypeScript compiler (tsc) to translate your code into JavaScript, and then use Webpack to bundle the output.

 ```
 example/02_three $ tsc;npx webpack